 As it is with any content, well-designed, dynamic, interactive emails are increasingly gaining attention from marketers who want to get cut-through in their prospect’s mail-filled inboxes.

 Interactive emails can include multiple features like GIFs, embedded surveys, slide-shows, roll-over effects on images or CTA buttons.
-Interactive emails don’t require the recipient to open a link a new tab to take action and thus, reduce the number of clicks required to get the result.
+Interactive emails don’t require the recipient to open a link in a new tab to take action and thus, reduce the number of clicks required to get the result.

 Such emails are bound to gain higher engagement rates.
-2023 and beyond, we are bound to see email marketing platforms making it easier for marketers to build and send interactive emails.
+2024 and beyond, we are bound to see email marketing platforms making it easier for marketers to build and send interactive emails.

-Review your email stats to check ‘Opens by Email Client’ which breakdown your ‘opens’ by Gmail, Chrome, Office, Yahoo Mail and the like.
+Review your email stats to check ‘Opens by Email Client’ which breaks down your ‘opens’ by Gmail, Chrome, Office, Yahoo Mail and the like.
 Accept that the opens from Apple Mail will be unreliable.
 Work with metrics other than open rate such as click rate, reply rate and unsubscribe rate.
 Adjust your automated email scripts so they make sense even if someone has not opened prior emails.

 If there is anything the team at Rocket can do to help, or any question we can answer to give you clarity, don’t hesitate to be in touch at rocketagency.com.au/contact or 1300 059 620.

-Good luck in 2023 and beyond!
+Good luck in 2024 and beyond!

 James Lawrence